mgreiler/se-unlocked-website/src/posts/wordpress-dev-training-business.md

 ---

 <div class="episode-about">
-In this episode, my guest Avdi Grimm shares how he found his independence by running a training and consulting business for over ten years.
+Avdi Grimm shares how he found his independence by running a training and consulting business for Ruby developers for over ten years.
 <br/> <br/>We also talk about:
 <ul>
 <li> the importance of time efficiency, task delegation,</li>